airalab/learning-center/lesson_9_eng.md

 ### Lesson Description

 Currently `owner` that created `DAO credit` initially can emit new tokens freely.
 This can decrease your market and currency values.
-In order to deal with that we are going to create `DAO credit` emission regulatorand add it to market.
+In order to deal with that we are going to create `DAO credit` emission regulator and add it to the market.
 Shareholders must vote on that.

 Market regulator that we created earlier can filter deals according to rules that are set by shareholders.
 `DAO credit` is an example of such rule.
 Shareholders vote to set these rules.